 There are many combinations when planning a week around climbing the Technical 4000ers and we do our best to deliver the week at the right level of ability for the course participants, taking into account what people have done before, the weather and conditions.

 The course starts with a briefing at 6.45pm at the Tour D'Ai hotel in Leysin.
 This is a chance for you to meet your team mates and Guide and go through the details of the course.
 There will also be time for you to sort out any equipment you need and for you to ask questions.
 Dinner will follow the briefing.

 After a relaxed breakfast we'll leave Tasch and head up into the iconic village of Zermatt.
 Once in Zermatt we take the relatively long hiking trail steeply out of the valley, until we arrive at Trift 2337m below the Gabelhorn Glacier and the from here, we continue up more easily to the Rothorn hut where we'll spend the night.
 The hike from Zermat normally takes around 4-5 hours walking.

 An alpine start focuses on the south east ridge (via the Gabel) of the Zinal Rothorn.
-It's a great classic route up the south east ridge and climbing a couloir to a notch on the south west ridge known as the Gabel, finishing by the upper part of this ridge via the infamous 'Biner Slab'.
-Fantastic views again from this central 4000m summit looking across the whole of the Alps and back to the Dent Blanche that you climbed earlier in the week.
-The descent is back down the route in reverse arriving back at the Rothorn Hut later that day.
-Two options from here is that if there is still plenty of time left in the day, you'll continue on down to Zermatt and back to stay in Tasch the night, or you'll spend a second night in the Rothorn Hut.
+It's a great classic route up the south east ridge and you will climb a couloir to a notch on the south west ridge known as the Gabel, finishing by the upper part of the ridge via the infamous 'Biner Slab'.
+Fantastic views can be seen from this central 4000m summit looking across the whole of the Alps and back to the Dent Blanche.
+The descent is back down the route in reverse, arriving at the Rothorn Hut later that day.
+There are two options from here - if there is still plenty of time left in the day, you'll continue down to Zermatt and back to stay in Tasch the night, or you'll spend a second night in the Rothorn Hut.

 Breakfast at the hotel is included before departure.